top of page

 netting between $50k-$250k/event.
 Just as importantly, the nonprofits

-grew their supportive community more throughout the coming years.
+grew their supportive community throughout the coming years.

 - Entered and won his first pumpkin carving contest at Seattle Center.

-- Left National Semiconductor to be a full-time sand sculpture
+- Left job to work full-time as sand sculpture

 contest organizer and sculptor.